 In the early hours of Tuesday, September 3, Hurricane Dorian had been stationary over the island of Grand Bahama for 18 hours, most of the time as a category 5 hurricane.
-Storm-total rain accumulation over parts of Grand Bahama and Abaco Islands have exceeded 24 inches according to NASA satellite-based estimates.
+Storm-total rain accumulation over parts of Grand Bahama and Abaco Islands has exceeded 24 inches (61 cm) according to NASA satellite-based estimates.

 IMERG is an example of the research role that NASA has in hurricanes – developing observational tools and building computer models to better understand the behavior of tropical cyclones.
 NASA’s research data is utilized by NOAA’s National Hurricane Center (NHC) to enhance their forecasts.

 On Tuesday, September 3, 2019, at 8 a.m.
 EDT (1200 UTC), NHC reported at the eye of Hurricane Dorian was located by reconnaissance aircraft and NOAA Doppler radar near latitude 27.1 degrees North and longitude 78.4 degrees West.
 NHC said Dorian is beginning to move northwestward at about 1 mph (2 kph), and a slightly faster motion toward the northwest or north-northwest is expected later today and tonight.